camandel/ansible-lab-docker/README.md

 # Introduction

-This project is based on the work of LMtx (https://github.com/LMtx/ansible-lab-docker.git) with these changes:
+This project is based on the work of LMtx (https://github.com/LMtx/ansible-lab-docker.git).
+Here the changes:

 * switched base image from Ubuntu to Centos 7
-* removed ssh-agent and password protection from ssh key
+* removed ssh-agent and password protection for ssh key
-* added ansible.cfg in lab directory for custom configuration
+* added ansible.cfg in lab directory for custom configuration and inventory
-* created all-in-one Vagrant machine (centos7 + docker + containers) for users can't install directly docker
+* created all-in-one Vagrant machine (centos7 + docker + containers) for users can't install docker
-* added port-forward to access directly master01 container from main host (root@localhost:1022)
+* added port-forward to access master01 container directly from the host (root@localhost:1022)
-* added "screen" multiplexer to have an overview of all four "server" from a single terminal window
+* added "screen" (teminal multiplexer) to have an overview of all four "servers" from a single terminal window

 The aim of this guide is setup of [Ansible](https://www.ansible.com/) training environment using [Docker](https://www.docker.com/) containers.
 After finishing this tutorial you will have Docker master container that can manage three host containers (you can easily extend number of managed hosts to meet your needs).